vibh1608/DS_APPLICATION_OF_CLASSIFICATION_MODELS_Project/README.md

 only applies within state.

 Problem 2:
-Which factors are important ?\n
+Which factors are important ?
 <b>Answer: </b>From plotting the graph it is clear that - 'education_num' , 'age' , 'hours_per_week', 'capital_gain' ,' capital_loss' and 'race' are effecting to the wage_class(income) of the person .Other features don't have correlation with income of the person , So we will use only these features for our machine learning model.

 Problem 3:
 Which algorithms are best for this dataset?\n
-<b>Answer: </b> Xgboost algorithm is the best algorithm which gives the best prediction for the above data. \n
+<b>Answer: </b> Xgboost algorithm is the best algorithm which gives the best prediction for the above data.
-We have used the following algorithms for classifications and their accuracy are:-\n
+We have used the following algorithms for classifications and their accuracy are:-
-1. Logistic regression -> 81.46249544545523 % \n
+1. Logistic regression -> 81.46249544545523 %
-2. Decision tree classifier -> 81.186075125283 % \n
+2. Decision tree classifier -> 81.186075125283 %
-3. Random Forest classifier -> 83.67068019815947 % \n
+3. Random Forest classifier -> 83.67068019815947 %
 4. Xgboost -> 84.12212705350562 %